- Hot tub

 - Off road parking

 - Ground floor bedroom

 - Highchair available

 - Broadband / WiFi

 This delightful end-terrace barn conversion is one of four stone-built barn conversions situated close to the owner’s historic farmhouse, on a small equestrian yard in the rural village of Pitchford in this peaceful and undiscovered area of Shropshire.

 This Pitchford cottage offers character accommodation with exposed beams and trusses, which combine with modern features to create a cosy, welcoming cottage atmosphere throughout.

-Set entirely over the ground floor, this Pitchford cottage has two pleasant bedrooms, one with a zip/link bed for extra flexibility, a well-equipped kitchen, and a calming sitting room with a large TV, giving you the ideal space to unwind after a busy day.
+Set entirely over the ground floor, this Pitchford cottage has two pleasant bedrooms, a well-equipped kitchen, and a calming sitting room with a large TV, giving you the ideal space to unwind after a busy day.